 If your love of circuit training has been severely hampered by the global pandemic (and, let’s face it, the kids), fear not.
 Who said you need to have bulky, expensive gym equipment to work out at home?
 Great things come in small packages with the 3xbands.
 With these resistance bands (made from 100% natural latex, that’s not been treated with any harmful chemicals), you can work out at your own pace, in your own time, in your own front room!
-Try the 3x workout band set that includes all the bands you’ll need for a full-body work out (learner T-band, advanced A-band, professional P-band, extreme X-band) plus a door anchor and carry bag (with friendly little stick people printed on it to show you all the moves).
+Try the 3x workout band set that includes all the bands you’ll need for a full-body workout plus a door anchor and carry bag.
 Join messenger or Zoom workout groups, or get the whole family involved with a range of 20 to 45-minute videos that you can try at a time to suit you.
-What’s more, if you’re a little on the reluctant side on getting into a fitness regime, you’ll love that the exercises are even printed on the bands themselves, so there’s no excuse about not knowing what to do (we seriously can’t get enough of the stick people)!
+What’s more, if you’re a little on the reluctant side on getting into a fitness regime, you’ll love that the exercises are printed on the bands themselves, so there’s no excuse about not knowing what to do (we seriously can’t get enough of the stick people)!

 Nutro One is a Hong Kong-based business that specialises in health and wellbeing, selling fitness equipment, sports nutrition, supplements, and even skincare.
 From yoga to TRX, rowing to home gyms, Nutro One has an extensive array of machines, accessories, and weight training for your home.
 Visit them in-store or purchase online and get free shipping for any purchase over $200.

 T8 Fitness is another Hong Kong-based business that sells quality fitness equipment.
-After spotting a lack of accessibility to yoga and pilates equipment, T8 Fitness was born in 2011.
 T8 Fitness carries everything you’d ever need for yoga or pilates, including equipment and accessories.
 Other great products include foam rollers, gym gloves, and even their signature extra-grippy ToesSox that come in a variety of styles and patterns (even Disney!).

-Join Fit is an online fitness training equipment supplier that has been in business since 2003.
-Join Fit has since come to provide top-notch brands and fitness equipment to National Teams within China and many recognisable fitness locations in Hong Kong.
-Even for the rest of us average Joes, Join Fit’s digital shop has something for everyone, such as pull-up bars, kettlebells, medicine balls and more.
-It even offers free door-to-door delivery for any purchases made (no minimum purchase required).
+Join Fit is an online fitness training equipment supplier that provides top-notch brands and fitness equipment to National Teams within China and many recognisable fitness locations in Hong Kong.
+For the rest of us average Joes, Join Fit’s digital shop has something for everyone, such as pull-up bars, kettlebells, medicine balls and more.
+There’s even free door-to-door delivery for any purchases made (no minimum purchase required).

 Taobao is the Amazon of Asia, with literally anything you can think of available for sale, usually pretty cheap, too.
-Provided you can create an account and work through the site in Chinese (or check out this guide on how to navigate Taobao in English), Tao Bao has a large range of fitness equipment at varying prices.
+Provided you can create an account and work through the site in Chinese (or check out this guide on how to navigate Taobao in English), Taobao has a large range of fitness equipment at varying prices.
 You should search the site in Chinese to get the best selection and prices, which Google translate can easily help with, as an English search may give limited results or different prices.
-So if you’re in the market for something inexpensive and are comfortable working with Taobao, it’s a solid site to get what you need for your home gym.

 Second-Hand Fitness Equipment Options